How to start (and build) an emergency fund

 2. Make a budget and see where you can start saving more money

-Setting up a split direct deposit allows you to direct a specific amount of money to your emergency fund with the remainder going to your checking account or vice versa.
-You can also use savings apps that can automatically transfer a percentage of your paycheck into a savings account.
+Setting up a split direct deposit allows you to direct a set amount of money to your emergency fund with the remainder going to your checking account — or vice versa.

 Automating the process not only simplifies saving, it can also help keep you on track toward your savings goals.
 If that money is automatically routed to a separate account, there’s less temptation to spend it.